• Home

 Pro-Immigration: Immigrants bring over skills that are needed in the American economy.
 They fill the jobs Americans don’t want to do.
 They also bring over more jobs, as they become business owners and contribute to their local economy, increasing the local GDP and thus the overall GDP.

-Pro-Common Sense: Immigrants take native-born workers jobs.
-Low skilled immigrants take and reduce wages of low skilled natives; high skilled immigrants take and (sometimes) reduce wages of high skilled natives.
+Pro-Common Sense: Immigrants take native-born workers’ jobs.
+Low-skilled immigrants take and reduce wages of low skilled natives; high skilled immigrants take and (sometimes) reduce wages of high skilled natives.
 This effect harms the GDP for two reasons: because immigrants use social services much more than native residents, and because immigrants create native-born unemployment.
+There is also a culture loss and demographic problem that arises for the host nation.

 Low Skilled Labor